nixworks/public/news/2015/11/24/README.md

 ##### United Kingdom withdrawal from the European Union
 ### [According to an opinion poll, a majority of British citizens now want the United Kingdom to leave the European Union as voter anxiety rises over the bloc's handling of a crisis provoked by an influx of migrants into Europe.
 A referendum on the United Kingdom's EU membership is scheduled to take place before the end of 2017. ](/news/2015/11/24/according-to-an-opinion-poll-a-majority-of-british-citizens-now-want-the-united-kingdom-to-leave-the-european-union-as-voter-anxiety-rises.md)
-_Context: British, European migrant crisis, United Kingdom withdrawal from the European Union, European Union, United Kingdom European Union membership referendum_
+_Context: European Union, United Kingdom withdrawal from the European Union, European migrant crisis, United Kingdom European Union membership referendum, United Kingdom_

 ##### European migrant crisis
 ### [Sweden will introduce tighter border controls and asylum rules in a bid to reduce the number of asylum seekers entering the country.
 Sweden expects up to 190,000 asylum seekers to reach its borders this year and says its reception system cannot cope.
 "The situation is untenable", according to Swedish prime minister Stefan Lofven who told reporters, "to put it bluntly, more people will have to seek asylum and get protection in other European countries". ](/news/2015/11/24/sweden-will-introduce-tighter-border-controls-and-asylum-rules-in-a-bid-to-reduce-the-number-of-asylum-seekers-entering-the-country-sweden.md)